monktastic/hackmd/philosophy/love-verified.md

 [^Dawkins]: _"The universe that we observe has precisely the properties we should expect if there is, at bottom, no design, no purpose, no evil, no good, nothing but pitiless indifference."_ — Richard Dawkins

 [^simulation]: At least, without resorting to fundamentally untestable assumptions about the "base reality."

+[^bad-people]: For example, being unkind to "bad people" tends to push them further into their delusion, which they then take out on others.
+We may believe that this is righteous, but all that has actually happened is that we've allowed the illusion that's driving their unkindness to infect our own minds.
+We then infect others, and form tribes (e.g., political parties) around our particular strain of infection.
+To be clear, [being kind is not the same as being nice](https://www.snopes.com/fact-check/dalai-gun/)—but that deserves its own piece.

 [^compassion]: Whenever we perceive others as genuinely "other"; whenever we harbor contempt for them and their choices—however terrible they may be—we are running directly away from the one thing we most deeply desire: to return Home.
 They are _you_, and it would be foolish to forsake yourself.
 A deep part of you knows [exactly what I mean](https://www.youtube.com/watch?v=h6fcK_fRYaI).